ChrisP223/MPU-Gyroscope/README.md

 # MPU6050 Angle Tracking (Arduino)

 This project uses the MPU6050 sensor to calculate **roll, pitch, and yaw angles** on an Arduino.
-It applies a **complementary filter** to combine accelerometer and gyroscope data, resulting in smooth and reliable orientation tracking.

 ## Features
-- Real-time roll, pitch, and yaw output
+- Live roll, pitch, and yaw output
 - Gyroscope auto-calibration on startup
-- Noise reduction using small-angle thresholding
+- Noise reduction
 - Serial output in CSV format

 ## Hardware